 Credit score: A three-digit number based on a mathematical formula that helps lenders decide whether to lend you money and at what price.
-The higher the score, the more likely you are to qualify for a FICO score is the most widely used credit scoring model.
+The higher the score, the more likely you are to qualify for a loan.
+And the higher the score, the more likely you are to get a better interest rate.
+Variants of the score also can influence whether you can get a job or rent an apartment, or how much you pay for insurance coverage.
+The FICO score is the most widely used credit scoring model.

 Credit union: A credit union is a not-for-profit financial cooperative whose members own it.
 You are eligible to join a particular credit union if you are in the field of membership defined in its charter .
 All members have the right to democratically elect a board of directors.
 The board gives the credit union's management and staff general instructions.
 Historically, credit unions encourage thrift among members and provide them with credit at a low rate.